-1. The Rockingham Planning Commission Metropolitan Planning PARTICIPATION PLAN dated, 2018 • Comm legally dersigned duly qualified Chairperson of the Rockingham Plannir ittee hereby certifies that the foregoing is a true and correct cor convened meeting of the Rockingham Planning Commission MF ng date: by of a resolution, adopted at • Wilson, Chairman gham Planning Commission MPO Policy Committee Date
+1. The Rockingham Planning Commission Metropolitan Planning Organization adopts the PUBLIC PARTICIPATION PLAN dated , 2020.

+The undersigned duly qualified Chairperson of the Rockingham Planning Commission MPO Policy Committee hereby certifies that the foregoing is a true and correct copy of a resolution, adopted at legally convened meeting of the Rockingham Planning Commission MPO Policy Committee held on the following date: